How to do market research

 How much does market research cost?

-Market research costs vary widely depending on your approach.
-You can start with free methods like online surveys, social media polls, and secondary research using government data.
-Professional market research firms may charge thousands of dollars, but most small businesses can gather valuable insights with minimal investment.
+You can start with free methods like online surveys, social media polls, and secondary research using government data from SingStat or Enterprise Singapore.
+Professional market research firms may charge thousands of dollars, but most small businesses can gather valuable insights with minimal investment using the free tools and sources outlined above.

 How long does market research take?

-The timeline depends on your goals and methods.
 Secondary research can be completed in a few days, while primary research with interviews or focus groups might take several weeks.
-Plan to spend at least two to four weeks on comprehensive market research, but you can gather initial insights much faster.
+Plan to spend at least two to four weeks on comprehensive market research, though you can gather initial insights much faster by starting with publicly available data.

 How many people should I survey or interview?

-For qualitative research like interviews, speaking with five to ten people in your target market often reveals the most important patterns.
+For qualitative research like interviews, speaking with five to 10 people often reveals key patterns.
 For quantitative surveys, aim for at least 100 responses to identify meaningful trends.
-The exact number depends on your market size and how much variation exists in your customer base.

 Can I do market research myself, or do I need to hire someone?

-You can conduct effective market research yourself, especially when starting out.
-Focus on talking directly to potential customers and reviewing publicly available data.
-Consider hiring a professional researcher for complex projects or when you need specialised expertise, but start with what you can do yourself.
+You can conduct effective market research yourself by talking directly to potential customers and reviewing publicly available data.
+Consider hiring a professional for complex projects, but start with what you can do on your own.

 How often should I conduct market research?

-Conduct market research before launching a new product or entering a new market.
-After launch, gather customer feedback continuously through reviews, surveys, and conversations.
-Do formal research annually or when you notice significant changes in your market, competition, or customer behaviour.
+Conduct research before launching a new product or entering a new market, and revisit it annually.
+Between formal rounds, gather customer feedback continuously through reviews, surveys, and conversations.

-What's the difference between market research and competitor research?
+What's the difference between market research and marketing research?

 Disclaimer